amanda-nascimentobarbosa/8_week_sql_challenge/week_1/README.md

 ```
 **Comment:**
 * Use `COUNT` and `DISTINCT`to find out the number of unique visits each customer made to the restaurant;
-* Use `GROUP BY` to find out the number of visits by customer.
+* Use `GROUP BY` to find out the number of visits by each customer.

 **Answer:**